New Japan PM Suga crafts 'continuity cabinet', pledges reform

 “The ambition of Mr. Suga to speed up and reinvigorate the process (of reform) is absolutely clear, but the next layer of personnel will be interesting,” he said.

-Additional reporting by Elaine Lies, Antoni Slodkowski, Hideyuki Sano, Kaori Kaneko, Leika Kihara, Sakura Murakami, Chris Gallagher and Chang-Ran Kim; Editing by Gerry Doyle and Andrew Cawthorne
+Additional reporting by Elaine Lies, Antoni Slodkowski, Hideyuki Sano, Kaori Kaneko, Leika Kihara, Sakura Murakami, Chris Gallagher, Chang-Ran Kim and David Brunnstrom; Editing by Gerry Doyle and Andrew Cawthorne

 Our Standards: The Thomson Reuters Trust Principles.